tnaekc25/stallveotesi_code/README.md

 The project is divided into two main components:

 - **On-Board Software (`/rpi_code`)**:
-  The core Python application that runs on a Raspberry Pi connected to the drone's hardware.
+  The core Python application that runs on a Raspberry Pi connected to the UAV's hardware.
 It handles all sensor input, communication, and control logic.

 - **Ground Control Station (`/control_station`)**:
   A PyQt6-based desktop application that runs on a separate computer.
 It provides a visual and interactive interface for the operator.